 Müller-Enbergs, Helmut.
 Inoffizielle Mitarbeiter des Ministeriums für Staatssicherheit, Teil 2: Anleittungen für die Aebeit mit Argenten, Kundschaftern und Spion in der Bundesrepublik Deutschland.
 Berlin: Ch.
 Links Verlag, 1998.

 According to Childs, I&NS 16.3, this work "deals with the work of the HV A, the GDR's external intelligence service, for most of its existence under the leadership of General Markus Wolf."
-It is "[b]ased on the Stasi archives as well as mass of published materials."
+It is "[b]ased on the Stasi archives as well as a mass of published materials."

 Norton-Taylor,